AboutWebLLC/unofficial-updater2/README.md

 Please see the [Wiki: Using Updater 2](https://github.com/dcepler/unofficial-updater2/wiki/Using-Unofficial-Updater-2) for screenshots and walkthrough.

 ## Backups
-Backups are made of the directories that are modified.
-The backups are stored in the directory specified when running UU2 and are named **{directory-name}-uu2-{datetime-stamp}.zip**
+Unofficial Updater 2 creates backups of the directories that are modified, but it is **HIGHLY** recommended that you create your own backups of your ColdFusion installation to restore from in case of a problem.
+The backups created by UU2 are stored in the directory specified when running UU2 and are named **{directory-name}-uu2-{datetime-stamp}.zip**

-Please see [Wiki: Restore ACF from UU2 backups](https://github.com/dcepler/unofficial-updater2/wiki/Restore-ACF-from-UU2-backups) for details.

 ## Details
 At the core, Unofficial Updater 2 is just an [Apache Ant](http://ant.apache.org/) script.
 Ant was chosen